Base (group theory)

 of k distinct elements of $\Omega$ is a base for G if the only element of $G$ which fixes every $\beta_i \in B$ pointwise is the identity element of $G$.

 Bases and strong generating sets are concepts of importance in computational group theory.
 A base and a strong generating set (together often called a BSGS) for a group can be obtained using the Schreier–Sims algorithm.

+Not every group has a base.
+In particular, if a group action is not faithful, then no base exists.
+This is because by the definition of an unfaithful action, there are multiple elements of $G$ that fix every element in $B$ pointwise.

 It is often beneficial to deal with bases and strong generating sets as these may be easier to work with than the entire group.
 A group may have a small base compared to the set it acts on.
-In the "worst case", the symmetric groups and alternating groups have large bases (the symmetric group Sn has base size n − 1), and there are often specialized algorithms that deal with these cases.
+In the "best case", a base can have size 1, as in the case of the additive group of the integers.
+On the other hand, the symmetric groups and alternating groups have large bases (the symmetric group Sn has base size n − 1), and there are often specialized algorithms that deal with these cases.